LSSTDESC/WeakLensingDeblending/docs/output.rst

-grp_id   int16   Indentifier for the group that this source belongs to grp_size int16   Number of sources in this group (equal to 1 for isolated sources) visible  bool8   Is this source's centroid within the simulated image bounds? z        float32 Simulated source redshift ab_mag   float32 Simulated source AB magnitude in simulated filter band snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit
+grp_id   int16   Indentifier for the group that this source belongs to grp_size int16   Number of sources in this group (equal to 1 for isolated sources) visible  bool8   Is this source's centroid within the simulated image bounds? dx       float32 Source centroid in x relative to image center in arcseconds. dy       float32 Source centroid in y relative to image center in arcseconds. z        float32 Simulated source redshift ab_mag   float32 Simulated source AB magnitude in simulated filter band snr_sky  float32 S/N ratio calculated by ignoring any overlaps in the sky-dominated limit